google/wuffs/README.md

 expression like `x / y` is a compile time error unless the compiler can also prove that `y` is not zero.

+## Hermeticity

 Wuffs is not a general purpose programming language. **It is for writing libraries, not programs**.
+Wuffs code is [hermetic](/doc/note/hermeticity.md) and can only compute (e.g. convert "compressed bytes" to "decompressed bytes").
+**It cannot make any syscalls** (e.g. it has no ambient authority to read your files), implying that it cannot allocate or free memory (and is therefore trivially safe against things like memory leaks, use-after-frees and double-frees).

-The idea isn't to write your whole program in Wuffs, only the **parts that are both performance-conscious and security-conscious**.
+The idea isn't to write your whole program in Wuffs, **only the parts that are both performance-conscious and security-conscious**.
 For example, while technically possible, it is unlikely that a Wuffs compiler would be worth writing entirely in Wuffs.

 ## What Does Wuffs Code Look Like?